 Bonus Tip: You save €1 on your train ticket when you buy it online instead of purchasing it from the ticket machine.
 It’s also more eco-friendly!

-Cost of Bus From Amsterdam to Rotterdam
+Cost of Bus From Amsterdam

 If you have the time, taking the bus from Amsterdam to Rotterdam will be the cheapest option.